What is Solvent-LastMile?

 consult the ConfigNode and Solvent WebApps product documentations for how to use the platform as a whole.

 Have ideas, suggests or thoughts? post to the LastMile GitHub repo.

 Component Composition Language.

 At the heart of LastMile is the notion of a component composition language.
-This is simply a schema (JSON or YAML)
+This is simply a schema (JSON)

 that describes how a given component can be integrated into an application, ie how to compose applications